Faleye-jide/TwitterDataPipeline/Readme.md

  ### _Before you get started, you need to have some prerequistes to use the simple app._

 ---
-- Create an accounton twitter developer
+- Create an account on twitter developer
 - Create the following
     - Consumer secret key
     - Access token